MoritzBrueckner/aura/readme.md

 git clone https://gitlab.com/MoritzBrueckner/aura.git
 ```

-Then, add the following line to your project's `khafile.js` (if you're using Armory, you don't need to do this step):
+Then, add the following line to your project's `khafile.js` (if you're using [Armory](https://armory3d.org/), you can skip this step):

 ```js
 project.addLibrary('aura');